Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 sit down.

 Hestia, her worry shifting to immediate concern for his well-being, readily agreed and ushered him inside the cramped annex room.
-Isaiah immediately collapsed onto the worn, green-striped **sofa**, the relief of being off his feet immense.
+Isaiah immediately collapsed onto the worn, green-striped sofa, the relief of being off his feet immense.
 Hestia hovered nearby, anxiously asking if he needed water or food, her earlier excitement replaced by concerned fussing.
 She wistfully mentioned their planned Jagamarukun celebration would have to wait until he rested, then gently but firmly told him to rest now, assuring him he was "home."